 These textbooks are fairly well written often with a great deal of meticulous research put into them as contrasted with most of the popular literature on on transportation.
 The earlier textbooks tended to emphasize railroads and freight transportation as opposed to passengers.
 Much of of the contents of these books cover the history and issues of transportation regulation, especially the regulation of railroads..
 Since transportation was mostly deregulated by the federal government during the 1980's, there isn't much interest in the regulation issues today although the issues involved would be important if transportation is to be significantly re-regulated.

-Today in the USA, almost all passenger transportation is by automobile and airplane (only about 1% is by rail and bus).
+Today in the USA, almost all motorizd passenger transportation is by automobile and airplane (only roughly 1% is by rail and 2% by bus).
 Passenger-Miles.
 But at the start of the 20th century in 1900, almost all motorized travel was by railroad (including electric streetcars and light rail).
-Railroad travel then was about 1000 times greater than automobile travel.
+Railroad travel then was about 1000 times greater than automobile travel in the primiitive autos of that era.
 See Pass-miles in 1900.
 The existing transportation system uses about 40 times as much fuel energy as it did in 1900.
 Thus it's making a much larger impact on global warming and depletion of non-renewable fuels.
 See Fuel Efficiency of Travel in 20th Century

 The major reason for this tremendous increase in energy use during the 20th century is that each person now travels about 50 times as much by auto and airplane combined as they did by railroad in 1900.
 Also there are about 4 times as many people resulting in about 200 times (4x50) more travel.